Top 10 beaches in the United States

 2. Ocracoke Lifeguarded Beach, Outer Banks, North Carolina

-3. Grayton Beach State Park, Florida panhandle
+3. Grayton Beach State Park, Florida Panhandle

 4. Coopers Beach, Southampton, New York